Giagioo/Giagioo/README.md

 - 👋 Hi, I’m @Giagioo
-- 👀 I’m interested in Programming and 3D art
+- 👀 I’m interested in Web Developing and 3D art
 - 🌱 I’m currently learning how to web develop
 - 📫 How to reach me @giacomogomez on IG or at giacomogomezval98@gmail.com
 - 😄 Pronouns: He/Him